 operation in the Baltic and in the

-information provides many clues in support of the naval war thesis.
+weather information provides many clues in support of the naval war

-Science is invited to offer better explanations and to start taking notice
+thesis.
+Science is invited to offer better explanations and to start

-of one of the most pronounced winter weather situations in
+taking notice of one of the most pronounced winter weather situations

 for at least 180 years.